fletchjp/MERG-Arduino-Software/CBUSCodes/CAN_Query/README.md

 <img align="right" src="arduino_cbus_logo.png"  width="150" height="75">

+# CAN_Query

+This is developed to demonstrate a query and response operation.

 # CAN_Wrapper

 An Arduino program that provides a MERG CBUS interface that can interface with the users